 Also, accounts with multiple lines of service can mix-and-match “By the Gig” and “Unlimited” data options.

-One downside is that you can’t bring your own phone to Xfinity Mobile, at least not yet.
-But here are some of the latest high-end smartphones that the wireless provider sells:
+Xfinity Mobile now lets you bring your own unlocked iPhone to its network, but Android users will have to wait for that option.
+Here are some of the latest high-end smartphones that the wireless provider sells:

 - Apple iPhone 8